How to Make Instant Cup Ramen with Cold Water

-The summer season is nearly upon us.
-In fact, it is getting hotter day by day here in Niigata Prefecture, Japan.
-The hotter it gets, the more chilled foods and icy beverages attract me.
+It is getting hotter day by day here in Niigata, and the hotter it gets, the more chilled foods and icy beverages attract me.

-As for me, what pops into my head right away is “Hiyashi Chuka (冷やし中華)”, which consists of cold noodles dressed with a refreshing soy sauce-based sauce and garnished typically with thinly sliced roast pork, omelets, cucumbers, and tomatoes.
+As for me, that is a Hiyashi Chuka (冷やし中華) noodle served cold with a refreshing soy sauce-based sauce and garnishes like thinly sliced roast pork, omelets, cucumbers, and tomatoes.

-Instant Cup Noodles and Cold Water
+Instant Cup Noodles with Cold Water

-|First, peel back the paper lid of cup ramen about halfway, and pour cold water up to the line indicated inside the container.|
+|First, peel back the lid about halfway and pour cold water until it reaches the line indicated inside the cup.

-|Close the lid and transfer the instant ramen into the refrigerator to cool down for about 30 minutes to 1 hour.
+|Close the lid and transfer the instant ramen into the refrigerator to chill for 30 minutes to 1 hour.

 |Then, take the cup out of the fridge, remove the lid, and loosen the noodles well.

 |Now, it is ready to eat.
 Enjoy the chilled ramen!
 If desired, garnish ice cubes and your favorite toppings.
 By the way, I added a piece of Umeboshi this time.

 You can make this cold ramen with any instant cup of noodle soup.
 I made this from Nissin Cup Noodle Soy Sauce Flavor, by the way.
 Taste-wise, the chilled ramen is as delicious as the hot one!